 All Ph.D. candidates complete a doctoral dissertation consisting of original research and of sufficient quality to merit publication in an archival journal.

 All Ph.D. candidates must pass the comprehensive examination.
-The comprehensive examination tests the proficiency of the students in four topics of the mechanical engineering curriculum or closely related fields.
-The candidate works with his/her advisor and the graduate program coordinator to form a committee of four graduate faculty, one of whom should hold an appointment outside of mechanical engineering (one faculty member may test the student on two distinct topics).
-The first part of the comprehensive examination consists of a written part spanning no more than four hours (one hour per topic).
+The comprehensive examination tests the proficiency of the students in 4 topics of the mechanical engineering curriculum or closely related fields.
+The candidate works with his/her advisor and the graduate program coordinator to form a committee of 4 graduate faculty, 1 of whom should hold an appointment outside of mechanical engineering (1 faculty member may test the student on two distinct topics).
+The first part of the comprehensive examination consists of a written part spanning no more than 4 hours (1 hour per topic).
 In the second part of the examination, the committee meets with the student to ask questions regarding the written exam and any follow up topics that may be necessary to establish the proficiency of the candidate in mechanical engineering.
-A candidate must pass the comprehensive examination in no more than two attempts.
+A candidate must pass the comprehensive examination in no more than 2 attempts.
 Comprehensive examinations are typically scheduled at the end of the Fall or Spring semesters.
 It is strongly advised that the Ph.D. candidate take the comprehensive examination at the completion of his/her second or third semester of studies.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy